opsschool/curriculum/learning.rst

 Very efficient!
 The same with videos and demonstrations, the only thing holding you back is the motivation.

-**Try things for yourself** – Sometimes this can be the most difficult approach but definitely can also be the most rewarding, there is nothing better than learning things the hard way.
+**Try things for yourself** - Sometimes this can be the most difficult approach but definitely can also be the most rewarding, there is nothing better than learning things the hard way.
 Try things out for yourself in a lab or anywhere that you can practice the concepts that you are attempting to learn and understand.

-**Take notes** – This is important for your own understanding of how things work in a way that you can internalize.
-Take notes on simple things like commands you know you won’t remember, related topics and concepts or even just jotting down keywords quickly to Google for later on.
+**Take notes** - This is important for your own understanding of how things work in a way that you can internalize.
+Take notes on simple things like commands you know you won't remember, related topics and concepts or even just jotting down keywords quickly to Google for later on.
 This goes hand in hand with the reading technique described above, just jotting down very simple, brief notes can be really useful.